shoelim/shoelim.github.io/_pages/about.md

 - I am currently an Assistant Professor and a WINQ Fellow at <a href="https://www.nordita.org/">Nordita</a>, hosted jointly by <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a> and <a href="https://www.su.se/">Stockholm University</a>. <br>
 - I completed my PhD in Applied Mathematics at the <a href="http://math.arizona.edu/">University of Arizona</a> in May 2018, under supervision of <a href="http://math.arizona.edu/~wehr/">Jan Wehr</a>.
 Prior to that, I studied mathematics and physics at the <a href="https://umich.edu/">University of Michigan</a>, initially delving into actuarial/financial mathematics.  <br>
 <br>
-🚨 **I am currently looking for two postdocs and master students to join a <a href="https://shoelim.github.io/DynamicAI/">new group</a> based at KTH Mathematics and Nordita, focusing on foundational topics at the interface of Generative AI and dynamical systems!**